 Boasting the highest mountain in England and Wales at 3,560ft, Snowdon is a great adventure and quite an achievement if you can scale the summit on foot.
 This hike is unique in that a train can also take you to the top making this a fantastic activity for people of all abilities.
-Within Snowdonia there are over 200 activity providers and more than 100 attractions so wether you want to escape for a weekend or an extended trip there is everything to keep a family entertained.
+Within Snowdonia there are over 200 activity providers and more than 100 attractions so whether you want to escape for a weekend or an extended trip there is everything to keep a family entertained.
 Be sure to wrap up warm in layers and take sunscreen as it can be bright, even in Winter.

 Click here to go to Snowdonia Tourism website

 Bimble through the Lake District

-Busy communities mixed with complete tranquility surrounded by hills and lakes that will take the breathe of even a seasoned traveller.
+Busy communities mixed with complete tranquillity surrounded by hills and lakes that will take the breath of even a seasoned traveller.
 Now a World Heritage Site, the Lake District has walks and hikes suitable for the whole family with many places accessible by car.
 Push yourself to the limit or bimble through the hills taking in all the wonders.
-Well broken in footwear and extra waterproofs are essential and, providing you dress for the occasion, there is no reason you can’t enjoy this place even in Snow and rain.
+Well broken in footwear and extra waterproofs are essential and, providing you dress for the occasion, there is no reason you can’t enjoy this place even in snow and rain.
 Have you ever sat by the side of a lake and listened to the rain hitting the water?
 Or watched as the birds dart around preparing their nests for the impending frost?

 Click here to go to Lake District National Park website